 "Precision Farming" - data driven decision support

 “Grieg Seafood Precision Farming” is our concept for digitalizing farming operations, with the aim of providing strategic, tactical and operational decision support into our production processes.
 Experience-based knowledge has always been the foundation of salmon farming.
 With advanced sensors, big data, artificial intelligence, and automation incorporated into our operations, the Precision Farming concept introduces data-driven decision support as an addition to existing knowledge and experience.

 Big data analyses on previously unknown connections between the fish and the environment provide insights for strategic decision-making.
-Digital tools and dashboards, providing real-time data on various farming parameters to operational centres as well as to farmers, aims to improve tactical and operational decisions.
-They also allow us to benchmark on new parameters and better learn from best practice.
+The use of digital tools and dashboards, providing real-time data on various farming parameters to operational centers as well as to farmers, aims to improve tactical and operational decisions.
+They also allow us to benchmark on new parameters and learn better from best practice.
 We aim to be able to predict negative events early, enabling us to apply preventative measures and improve management decisions.
-The result is expected to be increased growth, reduced environmental impact, improved fish welfare, increased productivity, and lower costs.
+The result is expected to be increased growth, reduced environmental impact, improved fish welfare, increased productivity and lower costs.

-- We have built up internal expertise in our analysis HUB for the entire Group.
-During the year, we have conducted several data and regression analyses, to provide strategic and tactical decision-making support, aimed at mitigating biological challenges:
+- Our internal analysis team has conducted several new data and regression analyses to provide strategic and tactical decision-making support, aimed at mitigating biological challenges: